ptran1203/traffic_sign_detection/README.md

 ---
 **NOTE**

-This project is ran on Google Colaboratory environment, so it may contain some issues when running on local machine, please don't hestitate to create new issue
+This project is running on Google Colaboratory environment, so it may contain some issues when running on local machine, please don't hesitate to create a new issue

 ---